HsuMyatWin-SuniTAFE/BSBXTW301-2025-T1-Team/README.md

 This repository is for BSBXTW301: Term 1 (2025) - Assessment task 3 submission.
-To clone this repository, use the following command:
+To clone a repository, use the following command:
 `git clone git@github.com:<accountname>:<reponame>.git`  [or] `git clone git@github.com:<accountname>/<reponame>.git`

 - Replace `<accountname>` with your GitHub username or the organization name.